AP: States spent over $7B competing for early virus supplies

 BYD also sold to Connecticut, Massachusetts, North Carolina and Texas this spring and signed an additional $316 million deal with California in July, after the period covered by the AP’s data.
 By then, the price the company charged to California had fallen to $2.13 per N95 mask and 20 cents per surgical mask, barely a third of the spring rate.

 During the first quarter of 2020, when China was in lockdown, BYD reported a 35% decline in operating income.
 That’s when company Chairman Wang Chuanfu decided to begin making masks and sanitizer.
 BYD’s income rebounded to post a 12% gain through the first three-quarters of the year.
-Its stock price surged from $5 a share in January to more than $20 this fall, although it’s unclear how much of that is attributable to new PPE production versus its sales of electric vehicles and other products.
+Its stock price surged from $5 a share in January to more than $20 this fall, although it’s unclear how much of that is attributable to new protective equipment production versus its sales of electric vehicles and other products.

-Frank Girardot, senior communications director for BYD North America, compared Chuanfu to an inventor “along the lines of Thomas Edison” who got into the PPE business for altruistic reasons.
+Frank Girardot, senior communications director for BYD North America, compared Chuanfu to an inventor “along the lines of Thomas Edison” who got into the personal protective equipment business for altruistic reasons.

 “He, in January, decided that this was something that the company had to do in service to the world,” Girardot said.